Deryak76/Brain-Tumor-Classification/README.md

 ## 3. CLASSIFICATION METHODS AND MODELS

 In this project I worked on 3 different approaches.
-Multi-Class Classifiers Method,  Multiple Binary-Classifiers Method and Majority Voting Ensemble Method.
+Multi-Class Classifiers Method,  Multiple Binary-Classifiers Method and Ensemble Method.

 3.1 Multi-Class Classifiers Method: